Aurob/data-dump/Thoughts/Project Ideas/GameDev/gameideas1.md

  - like certain levels in halo with grunts and elites Smelling flowers
- - make certain flowers have effects upon smelling
+ - make certain flowers have effects upon smelling Rats/Bugs
+ - make NPCs that "scurry" across the room